AlexBulankou/ai-talk1/labinstructions.md

 2. Open folder `C:\tr24\lab\src\start\aspnet\tr24ai\tr24ai\`
 3. Open file `ApplicationInsights.config`
 4. Replace  `<!-- Insert instrumentation key here-->` with the instrumentation key from the step 1 `<InstrumentationKey>instrumentation_key_for_aspnet_app</InstrumentationKey>`
+5. Restart IIS.
+Run `cmd` "As Administrator" and type `iisreset` there.
-5. Verify that you have frontend applicationis still running on HTTP port 24002 by running [http://localhost:24002](http://localhost:24002) in the browser
+6. Verify that you have frontend applicationis still running on HTTP port 24002 by checking [http://localhost:24002](http://localhost:24002) in the browser
-6. Open **frontend** component in Azure portal.
+7. Open **frontend** component in Azure portal.
 Live Stream tile should show 1 instance

     ![image](/instructions/live-stream-frontend.png)

-7. Click on live stream button to see Application Insights telemetry in realtime.
+8. Click on live stream button to see Application Insights telemetry in realtime.

 ### Task 4.
 Enabling telemetry collection from the JavaScript (frontend)